Best Business Schools for Environmentalists (2022)

 CK claims to reach “435,000 of the world’s most influential business and political decision-makers” as the largest circulating magazine focusing on sustainability and responsible business.
 Most Washington politicos should be familiar with Corporate Knights because Sunday editions of the Washington Post include the magazine four times annually.

-For the past 16 years, the publication has ranked the sustainability performance of business schools.
-It lists the top results dating back to 2010 on their website.
-CK automatically evaluates all of the schools listed by the Financial Times 100 ranking, and invites participation from schools accredited by the AACSB as well as other international accreditation boards.
-The current 2018 ranking includes 141 schools around the world.
+For the past 17 years, the publication has ranked the sustainability performance of business schools.
+It lists the top results dating back to 2010 on its website.
+In addition, CK automatically evaluates all of the schools listed by the Financial Times 100 ranking and invites participation from schools accredited by the AACSB and other international accreditation boards.
+The current 2021 rating lists the 40 top MBA programs that put intentional emphasis on sustainable development.

 Corporate Knights Methodology

 CK overwhelmingly bases their rankings’ methodology on research and teaching; these two factors account for 80 percent of a school’s score.
-Using public data, the publication weighs published peer-reviewed faculty research on sustainable development topics.
+Using public data, the publication weighs published peer-reviewed faculty research on sustainable development topics using public data.
 This is 50 percent of a school’s ranking.

-Next, based on website course descriptions, CK also assesses the percentage of a school’s required core MBA courses that “integrate relevant sustainable development themes.”
+Next, based on website course descriptions, CK also assesses the percentage of a school’s required core MBA courses that focus on the integration of sustainability.
 This is 30 percent of the ranking.

 CK also devotes 10 percent of the ranking’s weight to the number of research institutes affiliated with the business school with a sustainable development focus.

-And in 2018, CK added new factors to their methodology.
-Two additional ratings more completely account for the “triple bottom line” business sustainability concept: social well-being, environmental protection, and economic performance.
+CK includes two ratings that more completely account for the “triple bottom line” business sustainability concept: social well-being, environmental protection, and economic performance.
 Some refer to this triad as the “three P’s,” or “people, planet, and profit.”
-CK’s new social factors assess diversity among the faculty; these two ratings of faculty gender and racial diversity account for 5 percent each.
+In addition, CK’s social factors assess diversity among the faculty; these two ratings of faculty gender and racial diversity account for 5 percent each.

 Massachusetts Institute of Technology, MIT Sloan School of Management